FAH-works/Hide-Seek/README.md

     •	Database: SQLite3 (default for Django)

-    •	Deployment: Run locally via manage.py runserver (run from inside the hideseek folder using PowerShell)
+    •	Deployment: Run locally via manage.py runserver (from inside the hideseek folder using PowerShell)